Topics Map > Networks & Connectivity > WiscVPN

-WiscVPN - Downloading and Installing the GlobalProtect (PaloAlto) Client
+WiscVPN - Installing and Connecting the GlobalProtect Client (Mac)

 - Open the downloaded file.
-Proceed through the installation process, you will need to clic continue, then continue, then install.
+Proceed through the installation process, you will need to click continue, then continue, then install.

 - If you are prompted for your password, type it in.
 It will look like the image below once you have typed in your password.
 Then select install software.

 - Open the GlobalProtect client by selecting the icon at the top of your screen.
 (If it does not automatically appear at the top of your screen, access the client through your Finder's Applications folder.)
 If it is your first time connecting, you will be prompted to enter a portal address.
 The default portal is uwmadison.vpn.wisc.edu.
 If you have used GlobalProtect before, you will be connected to the portal you last used.
 This can be changed by opening the settings menu on the top right of the client login screen.

 - Enter your username (NetID) and password (NetID password) and click Sign In.
 If you are prompted to use Duo MFA, enter the passcode from your fob/Duo Mobile app or enter "1" to receive a push on your mobile device.